ICARA Disclosure

 The Risk Register is maintained and monitored by the Risk and Compliance Director.
 The RACC regularly reviews the register to ensure that it remains current and that the risk environment is clearly understood.
 Updates may be made as a result of discussion at RACC or Board level or in response to an Incident Report that highlights a particular issue.

 The risks are largely focused on the day-to-day departmental operations, procedures and any potential impact on consumer outcomes and to avoid potential harm to customers.
-Individual risks are owned by a Board member and a manager or Senior Staff member in each functional area.

 The purpose of the Risk Register is to consistently facilitate: